JohnCoene/packer/docs/references/add_plugin_html.md

- Add the [htmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to the configuration to generate HTML with webpack.
+ Add the [htmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to the configuration to generate HTML with webpack, used in packer to generate the UI of a golem app with webpack.

 ### Usage